 Our first stop would be in the town of Cambridge where we enjoyed a massive feast at the recently opened Beer Town.
 We arrived shortly before 1pm on a Friday to an entirely packed out dining room.
 Beer enthusiasts take note you may just experience a touch of Nirvana.

-After our second restaurant review of the day (eyes crossed) we hopped in a black Escalade for our final feast of the evening at Nick and Nat’s Uptown 21.
+That evening we enjoyed dinner at Nick and Nat’s Uptown 21.
 My sister and I both squirmed in our seats, petting our bellies, preparing our stomachs for one more go.
 I originally met Nick in October at the Ontario Tourism Summit as he was on a panel during one of the break out sessions.
 The restaurant is clearly a fan favorite for discerning palates in the region as every local we met along the way raved when they found out the restaurant was on our itinerary.